-EXPLORE.Visit the 200 acres that make up Kinneil Estate.
+EXPLORE: Visit the 200 acres that make up Kinneil Estate.
 Join in a regular health walk, or go on a self-guided tour of its historic sites.
 You’ll find lots to do.
 For details on getting here, and parking, visit our map page.

 WORLD HERITAGE: Kinneil Estate includes remnants of the Antonine Wall.
-The historic frontier was named as an extension to the Frontier of the Roman Empire World Heritage Site in 2008 by UNESCO.
+The historic frontier was named as an extension to the Frontiers of the Roman Empire World Heritage Site in 2008 by UNESCO.
 Hadrian’s Wall in England is also part of this trans-national World Heritage Site.